Wednesday, October 4, 2017

 Another legacy of Alexander in Gadara

-Pottery shards will have to narrow down the construction date of the temple but so far it has been revealed that it was built in the Ionic order.
-The ground plan has enabled to recognize the pronaos, a podium and a naos, the holiest part.
-As so often, the building has been reused later on by the Romans, Byzantines and Muslims.
+Pottery shards will have to narrow down the construction date of the temple, but so far, it has been revealed that it was built in the Ionic order.
+The ground plan has enabled recognizing the pronaos, a podium, and a naos, the holiest part.
+As so often, the building has been reused later on by the Romans, Byzantines, and Muslims.

-In the center of Gadara, a network of water tunnels has also been discovered consisting of a number of Hellenistic wells and Roman tunnels that led to one of the central Baths.
+In the center of Gadara, a network of water tunnels has also been discovered, consisting of several Hellenistic wells and Roman tunnels that led to one of the central Baths.

 It is always a great pleasure to hear that new buildings and artifacts will be added to the already existing rich remains of this once so proud city.